darclay/poopetrator/src/readme.md

       a.
 A “Back to Home” button
       b.
 A running list of posts which includes everything in step 2.
       c.
 A link which pulls up the photo.
-      d.
-A button to delete, which reads “The Poop Fairy Stole It”

   4. A FEELING CHEEKY page which includes:
       a.
 A “Back to Home” link